Canadian House of Commons Special Committee on Electoral Reform: Aftermath and outcomes

 On February 1, 2017, the newly appointed Minister of Democratic Institutions Karina Gould announced that the government was no longer pursuing electoral reform and it was not listed as a priority in her mandate letter from Justin Trudeau.
 In the letter, Trudeau wrote that "a clear preference for a new electoral system, let alone a consensus, has not emerged" and that "without a clear preference or a clear question, a referendum would not be in Canada's interest."

 Both Nathan Cullen and Elizabeth May addressed Gould's announcement during the next Question Period.
 Cullen said that Trudeau and the Liberals "will certainly pay a political price" in the next election for not following through on their electoral reform promise, while May stated her disappointment with Trudeau and her frustration that "our feminist prime minister threw two young women cabinet ministers [Gould and Monsef] under the bus on a key election promise."
 Defending the decision, Trudeau claimed in later statements that implementing a proportional system would "augment extremist voices and activist voices" and promote instability in the country.

 Gould tabled the government's official response to the committee report in the House of Commons on April 3, 2017.
 In response to Recommendations 1, 2, 11, 12, and 13 (related to changing the electoral system) she reiterated that "changing the electoral system is not in [her] mandate as Minister of Democratic Institutions" and that the government "remains committed to improving, strengthening and safeguarding Canada's democratic institutions."
 Gould indicated that the government accepted the remaining recommendations, including the recommendations against implementing online and mandatory voting.

 Press reaction reflected the view that abandoning basic system reform had broken a promise.

-A non-whipped vote to abolish the Canadian House of Commons Special Committee on Electoral Reform was held; it was defeated by 159 votes to 146.
-Only two Liberal MPs voted against thus abandoning the federal reform effort: Nathaniel Erskine-Smith of Beaches—East York in Ontario and Sean Casey of Charlottetown in Prince Edward Island (PEI).
+On May 31, 2017 a non-whipped vote to adopt the Dec 1, 2016 report of the Canadian House of Commons Special Committee on Electoral Reform was held but was defeated by 159 votes to 146.
+Thus the federal reform effort was abandoned.
+Only two Liberal MPs voted in favour: Nathaniel Erskine-Smith of Beaches—East York in Ontario and Sean Casey of Charlottetown in Prince Edward Island (PEI) voted in favor.
 Casey explicitly cited the 2016 PEI referendum as a factor in his vote: